SteamedFish6/NextVpower/README.md

 =======
 Next V-Power is a tool for multi-virus lineage demixing from amplicon sequencing data, for wastewater and other mixed samples.

+> [!IMPORTANT]
+> (Updated on 2025/3/5) Now we have generated barcode matrixes of multi-virus extracted from [NextClade phylogenetic tree](https://github.com/nextstrain/nextclade_data/tree/release).
+To specify a barcode matrix, please use parameter `-b` to select a file.
+>
+> Apart from demixing sars-cov-2 with usher_barcodes, you can try demixing other kind of viruses with our new barcode matrixes, including IAV, IBV, hmpv, measles, mpox, rsv, dengue and yellow fever.
+>
+> Prameters `-n` and `-k` may vary for different kind of viruses.
+>
+> Our barcode extracter tool is now under maintaining and the code is coming soon, then you can update barcode matrixes from NextClades source on time!

 Basic flow sheet:
 ---------------
 ![image](https://github.com/user-attachments/assets/8471c6cc-c55c-4156-81a8-8c379aaa2b2e)